k0smik0/ulysses/Readme.md

 -    IUlyssesNetworkSearcherDelegate retrieves results using networks (and of course best location, from IUlyssesLocationSearcherDelegate )
 -    IUlyssesCacheSearcherDelegate retrieves results from cache, if we don't have network connection

-for every interface there are concrete classes for end-user, simply called UlyssesNetworkSearcherDelegate or similar;
+every interface have implementing concrete classes for end-user, simply called UlyssesNetworkSearcherDelegate or similar;
 really, UlyssesSearcher uses these 3 delegates for its stuffs.

 a watch inside implementation: